From Semi-Infinite Constraints to Structured Robust Policies: Optimal Gain Selection for Financial Systems: Robust Positivity and Structural Results

-\begin{remark} \rm $(i)$ Theorem~\ref{theorem: Robust Positive Expectation} is consistent with the existing SLS theory; e.g., see~\cite{malekpour2016stock,deshpande2018generalization}. $(ii)$~The theorem indicates that by fixing a single~$\alpha^*=1/2$, the RPE property is preserved for all admissible~$K>0$.
-This fact imply that one may have an extra degree of freedom to select an ``optimal" $K$ without affecting the desired positivity. $(iii)$ If~$\alpha \neq 1/2$, the RPE property may fail to hold; see next example to follow. \end{remark}
+\begin{remark} \rm $(i)$ Lemma~\ref{lemma: PRE for Balanced Policy} indicates that by fixing a single~$\alpha^*=\frac{1}{2}$, the RPE property is preserved for all admissible~$K>0$.
+This fact implies that one may have an extra degree of freedom to select an ``optimal"~$K$ without affecting the desired positivity.
+Hence, a ``separation design" is seen; see \cite{chen2012linear}. $(ii)$ If~$\alpha \neq \frac{1}{2}$ and~$K_L = K_S=K$, the RPE property may fail to hold; see the next example. \end{remark}